Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Proofs

-Let us stress that we have used the fact that the measure goes to $0$ (it is absolutely continuous w.r.t. to $M^{\sqrt{2d}}_t(dx)$) when passing to the limit in \eqref{passlim}.
-Therefore $M'$ is a solution to the $\star$-equation \eqref{star}.
-From \eqref{equiv}, it is plain to deduce that the event $\{M'(A)=0\}$ ($A$ open non-empty set) belongs to the asymptotic sigma-algebra generated by the field $\{(X_t(x))_x;t\geq 0\}$.
-Therefore it has probability $0$ or $1$ by the $0-1$ law of Kolmogorov.
-Since we have already proved that it is not $0$, this proves that $\P(M'(A)=0)=0$ for any non-empty open set $A$.
+goes to $0$ [it is absolutely continuous w.r.t. to $M^{\sqrt {2d}}_t(dx)$] when passing to the limit in~(\ref{passlim}).
+Therefore, $M'$ is a solution to the $\star$-equation~(\ref{star}).
+From (\ref {equiv}), it is plain to deduce that the event $\{M'(A)=0\}$ ($A$ open nonempty set) belongs to the asymptotic sigma-algebra generated by the field $\{(X_t(x))_x;t\geq0\}$.
+Therefore, it has probability $0$ or $1$ by the $0-1$ law of Kolmogorov.
+Since we have already proved that it is not $0$, this proves that $ \mathbb P (M'(A)=0)=0$ for any nonempty open set $A$.

 Finally, we prove that the measure is atomless.
-The proof is based on the computations made during the proof of Proposition \eqref{prop:log}.
+The proof is based on the computations made during the proof of Proposition~\ref{proplog}.
 We will explain how to optimize these computations to obtain the atomless property.
-Of course, we could have done that directly in the proof of Proposition \eqref{prop:log} but we feel that it is more pedagogical to separate the arguments.
+Of course, we could have done that directly in the proof of Proposition~\ref{proplog}, but we feel that it is more pedagogical to separate the arguments.
 Let us roughly explain how we will proceed.
 Clearly, it is sufficient to prove that the positive random measure